-Dog Friendly Camping NSW Snowy Mountains
+Dog Friendly Camping NSW Snowy Mountains Bago SF

 Bago State Forest is large and can be easily explored over a weekend.
 In particular the power

 Buddong Falls is not far, as the track crisscrosses in and out of the State Forest and National Park.
 The Falls are lovely and walk down is well worth it, although your legs might be telling your otherwise on the way back to the top.

 The forest is still fairly isolated and there are lots of other tracks leading off that are worthy of further exploration.

 The view from the top of the power lines track is wonderful; stop and take the time to photograph Talbingo Mountain.You may be lucky enough to see one of the hang gliders that take off from this bluff and land on the grass across around Jounama Poundage.
 Keep an eye out for them when you’re down in Talbingo Village.

 Whilst on the power lines track you may also catch a glimpse of some of the brumbies that are free to roam throughout the forest.
 They particularly like the clear grassy areas under the huge power stanchions.
 The brumbies are being rounded up and removed from the adjacent National Park, and although they aren’t native to Australia they are part of the legend that makes the Snowy Mountains such an Australian Icon and controversy still reigns over management of these creatures.

 You pop out of the forest near the junction of Buddong Creek and Jounama poundage, along the road to Tumut 3 power station, at Talbingo.

 At the end of the track is the road up to Talbingo Pondage, turn right and drive up to the power station and onto Talbingo Dam.

 This is truly remarkable country, and to know that you are really so close to Canberra is quite surprising.